Lagardère News: History

 In 2018, Arnaud Lagardère announced that Lagardère would be disposing of its media assets, which they carried out throughout the year.
 This included their stake in Marie Claire, their radio businesses in Eastern Europe and Africa, and their press titles in France, including Elle.

+Activities

+Lagardère News' businesses are radio broadcasting, programming, television production, grouped in the Lagardère News structure, magazine publishing and an advertising management activity.
+They used to have a film distribution until 2020 when they sold their film, television and entertainment division to Mediawan.